-Following the government's investigation into peer-on-peer sexual abuse and Ofsted review, we have reviewed our policies to ensure appropriate processes are in place to allow pupils to report sexual harassment and abuse concerns freely, knowing these will be taken seriously and dealt with swiftly and appropriately - we ensure pupils are aware of the new NSPCC helpline and our school's internal reporting channels.
-Ways we can help stay up to date with the latest news, risks, opportunities, best-practice and trends include the LGfL DigiSafe blog, newsletter and Twitter/Facebook channels.
+Following the Ofsted review into peer-on-peer sexual abuse, we have followed the updated advice on sexual violence and harassment guidance (this is no longer a standalone document and now incorporated in Part 5 of KCSIE where the term 'peer-on-peer' has been replaced with 'child-on-child') which has many online implications.
+We have reviewed our policies and practice to reference these updates and ensure appropriate processes are in place to allow pupils to report sexual harassment and abuse concerns freely, knowing these will be taken seriously and dealt with swiftly and appropriately - we ensure pupils are aware of the new NSPCC helpline and our school's internal reporting channels.